Piioni/Piioni/README.md

 - :frog: My name is Juan Rangel, It's a pleasure!
 - :male_sign: He/him.
 - :mortar_board: I am currently attending Institute FOC doing a Professional training in Web & App development .
 - :space_invader: My main goal is to become a back-end developer using Spring.
-The languages I am currently learning are **Java, Python, JavaScript, CSS & HTML, **.
+The languages I am currently learning are **Java, Python, JavaScript, CSS & HTML**.
 In reality, I am just trying to learn everything.
 - :eyes: I’m looking for more projects to collaborate on to improve my understanding of syntax, best practices, and advanced techniques.
 - :lock: Advanced cybersecurity in operating technology environments(OT).
 I am currently learning more about IT Cibersecurity.